 distribution_method: The method according to which the table is to be distributed.
-Permissible values are append, hash or range.
+Permissible values are append or hash.

 This example informs the database that the github_events table should be distributed by hash on the repo_id column.

 '''

 SELECT master_create_distributed_table('github_events', 'repo_id', 'hash');

 '''